-Metroparks intends to implement a culling program at the parks described in Section II A above using trained marksmen from USDA APHIS Wildlife Services and Metroparks law enforcement staff.
+Metroparks intends to implement a culling program at the parks described in Section II A above using trained marksmen from Metroparks law enforcement staff, with additional support from USDA APHIS Wildlife Services as needed.
 A more detailed description of planned deer culling operations is included as Attachment E.